-A expositive text It is one that offers the reader detailed information regarding a specific topic in order to inform about particular facts, data or concepts.
+An expository text is one that offers the reader detailed information regarding a specific topic in order to inform about particular facts, data or concepts.

-The intention of the expository texts is to inform and, therefore, they are characterized by their objectivity, their circumscription to the subject they address and their specific share of information, without involving any opinion of the author and without the need to rely on arguments to convince the reader .
+Expository texts intend to inform; therefore, they are characterized by their objectivity, their circumscription to the subject they address, and their specific share of information without involving any author’s opinion and without the need to rely on arguments to convince the reader.

-The expository text is a type of explanatory text, since to inform you must explain and develop the information in this regard.
+The expository text is explanatory since you must explain and develop the information.

 Types of expository texts

-• Informative.
-They are aimed at a wide audience and address topics of general interest from a simple and democratic perspective, which does not require prior knowledge of the subject from the reader.
+- Informative.
+They are aimed at a broad audience and address topics of general interest from a simple and democratic perspective, which does not require prior knowledge of the subject from the reader.

-• Specialized.
-They use a technical language aimed at those who are knowledgeable in the matter, which implies a high degree of difficulty for non-specialized readers on the subject.
+- Specialized.
+They use technical language aimed at those knowledgeable in the matter, which implies a high degree of difficulty for non-specialized readers on the subject.

 Expository text examples